 SASNET co-organised an international workshop on ”Women and migration in South Asia.
 Health and Social Consequences” that was held in Colombo, Sri Lanka 9–11 February 2009.

 The workshop was organised by SASNET in collaboration with the University of Sri Jayewardenepura (SJP) in Colombo, and the Division of International Maternal and Child Health (IMCH) at Uppsala University.
 Researchers in the field were invited from all over the South Asia region and from Swedish institutions.
 SASNET’s director Anna Lindberg and deputy director Lars Eklund both participated in the workshop.

-The workshop was also the first effort to realise the concept of SASNET sub-networks, put forward at the informal meeting by SASNET’s South Asian Reference Group held in Delhi in November 2007 (more information), later decided upon by SASNET’s board.
-One of the reference group members, Dr. Kumudu Wijewardena (photo to the right) from the University of Sri Jayewardenepura (SJP) in Colombo chaired the Colombo workshop.
+The workshop was also the first effort to realise the concept of SASNET sub-networks, put forward at the informal meeting by SASNET’s South Asian Reference Group held in Delhi in November 2007, later decided upon by SASNET’s board.
+One of the reference group members, Dr. Kumudu Wijewardena from the University of Sri Jayewardenepura (SJP) in Colombo chaired the Colombo workshop.
 A separate meeting was held with SASNET’s South Asian Reference Group on Tuesday 10 February.
-Read a report from the meeting.

 On his way to Sri Lanka, Lars Eklund also visited the Maldives for two days, and met the Minister of State for Education, Dr. Ahmed Ali Maniku; and Ms. Naseema Mohamed, Special Advisor to the Dept. of History, National Centre for Linguistic and Historic research in Male.